shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-reliable-actors-platform.md

 <properties
-   pageTitle="Reliable Actors en Service Fabric | Microsoft Azure" description="Describe cómo Reliable Actors se superpone encima de Reliable Services y usa las características de la plataforma Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors on Service Fabric | Microsoft Azure" description="Describes how Reliable Actors are layered on Reliable Services and use the features of the Service Fabric platform." services="service-fabric" documentationCenter=".net" authors="vturecek"